Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature

 \subsection{The Mather set and the stretch locus}

-\\ When the least Lipschitz constant equals to the maximal stretch, we have the following characterization of the relation between the Mather set and the stretch locus.
-Recall that $\pi: S^{g_1} M \to M$ is the projection map. \begin{proposition} Suppose for $g_1,g_2\in R^{-} (M)$, we have
+\\ When the least Lipschitz constant equals to the maximal stretch, we have the following characterization of the relation between the Mather set and the stretch locus. \begin{proposition} Suppose for $g_1,g_2\in R^{-} (M)$, we have

 Then the projection of the Mather set $\mathcal{M}(g_1,g_2)$ on $M$ is contained in the stretch locus from $g_1$ to $g_2$, that is

 \end{proposition} \begin{proof} Suppose $S(g_1,g_2)= L(g_1,g_2)$.
 By Lemma \ref{lem, GeodesicStretchLipStretch}, for a maximal current $\mu_0 \in \mathcal{C}^{g_1} (\Gamma)$ and any $f\in \Lip_{\id}(M, g_1, g_2)$,